 Where is the Love Island villa this year?

-The villa is getting a referb.
+The villa is getting a refurb.
 Yep, the islanders will be staying in exactly the same abode as last year...

 Almost as beautiful as the Love Island contestants themselves is the show’s stunning villa.